 Based on a student's letter of appeal and the reasons contained therein, the director determines whether or not to convene a faculty committee to hear the appeal.
-Students are
+Students are informed in writing of the director's decision.
+(Should the instructor be the director of the department, a tenured member of the department will be selected by the department to serve as mediator.
+If this is not possible, then the Holt School Dean will serve in this capacity.)

-If an appeal hearing is granted, the committee reviews the case and makes a recommendation to the director.
-The director's decision is final.
-A student is informed in writing of the director's decision.
+If an appeal hearing is granted, the committee reviews the case and makes a recommendation to the director/mediator.
+The director or mediator's decision is final.
+A student is informed in writing of the decision.